Bhargav450/ifconfig_call_scheduler/README.md

 # ifconfig_call_scheduler

-This script schedules API calls to `ifconfig.co` at specific times and generates the logs accordingly.
+This script schedules API calls to `ifconfig.co` at specific times and generates the results accordingly.

 ## How to Run
 Run the script with timestamps in `HH:MM:SS` format: